Ashton Gate railway station: History

 The station closed due to economies during the First World War.
 It then passed on to the Western Region of British Railways on nationalisation in 1948.
-It was then closed by the British Railways Board in 1964, then briefly reopened for traffic to the football ground until 1977, and temporarily re-opened in May 1984 to serve Mission England, a series of evangelical rallies by Billy Graham at the football ground.
+It was then closed by the British Railways Board in 1964, then briefly reopened for traffic to the football ground until 1977, and temporarily re-opened in May 1984 to serve Mission England, a series of evangelical rallies over four days by Billy Graham at the football ground.